 15:30 Ride Jeepney to Sibulan port.
 You can ask the tricycle driver to take you to the jeepney parking area.

 16:00 Ride Bangka for P45 fare including the terminal fee.

 17:00 Drive Back to Cebu

 18:30 Dinner Stop

 Nice to Know

-Marine Turtle Sanctuary is just near the shore.
-Mostly green sea turtle species are found because they feed on the sea grass in the shallows.
+• Marine Turtle Sanctuary is just near the shore.
+Mostly green sea turtle species are found because they feed on sea grasses in the shallows.

-There are many sea glasses at the shores due to improper trash disposal from the main island.
+• There are many sea glasses at the shores due to improper trash disposal from the main island.
 I saw ones with Tanduay and Emperador marks still obvious on the sea glasses.
-Look how the sea waves make these bottle trash into a beach gem!
+Look how the sea waves made these bottle trash into a beach gem!